llpeterson/direct/access.md

 design, which means the network is structured as a tree, with a single point starting in the ISP's network and then fanning out to reach up to 1024 homes.
-PON gets its name from the fact that the splitters are passive: they forward optical signls downstream and upstream without actively storing-and-forwarding frames.
+PON gets its name from the fact that the splitters are passive: they forward optical signals downstream and upstream without actively storing-and-forwarding frames.
 In this way, they are the optical variant of repeaters used in the classic Ethernet.
 Framing then happens at the source in the ISP's premises, in a device